tukangcode/LinguaGacha-TL-Indo/README_EN.md

 - See [Wiki - Supported Formats](https://github.com/neavo/LinguaGacha/wiki/%E6%94%AF%E6%8C%81%E7%9A%84%E6%96%87%E4%BB%B6%E6%A0%BC%E5%BC%8F) for examples.
 Submit format requests via [ISSUES](https://github.com/neavo/LinguaGacha/issues)

 ## Recent Updates 📅
+- 20250315 v0.13.0
+  - NEW - Partial Retranslation Feature
+    - Retranslates parts of completed translations based on set filter conditions.
+    - Primarily for content updates or bug fixes in subtitles, ebooks, etc.

 - 20250313 v0.12.3
   - OPT - If a data entry in the .trans file has a AQUA tag, force re-translation
   - FIX - Compatibility issues on some .trans files